2023 Best Value Urban Studies Schools in the New England Region

 Full Urban Studies at Trinity College Report

-Out of the 7 schools in the New England Region that were part of this year’s ranking, Brown University landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Brown University is a great value for urban studies students.
 Located in the midsize city of Providence, Brown is a private not-for-profit school with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at Brown are $62,304 per year.
+The average tuition and fees for an out-of-state undergraduate student at Brown are $62,304 a year.
 While working on their degree, urban studies majors at Brown accumulate an average of around $14,750 in student debt.

 Full Urban Studies at Boston University Report

-University of Connecticut did quite well in this year’s ranking of the best value schools for urban studies students.
-It came in at #7 on the list.
+With a ranking of #7, University of Connecticut did quite well on this year’s best value schools for urban studies students.
 UCONN is a very large public school located in the large suburb of Storrs.

 UCONN undergraduate students pay an average of $41,192 in tuition and fees each year.
 Urban Studies majors at UCONN take out an average of $20,873 in student loans while working on their egree.